osmberlin/mapillary-missing-streets/README.md

 ## How to use

 1. Update the `inputBbox` in `./config.const.ts`
+2. **Fetch images:**

-2. Run `npm run mapillary` to fetch and store the raw mapillary API output as well as the processed pictures
+   - First run: Use `npm run mapillary` to fetch and store the raw mapillary API output as well as the processed pictures
+   - Update run: Use `npm run mapillary:update` to update a previous first run with fresh images
-3. If needed, run `npm run mapillary:retry` to retry api requests that failed
+   - API Errors: If needed, run `npm run mapillary:retry` to retry api requests that failed

+3. **Fetch roads:**
-4. Run `npm run roads` to fetch and prepare the road network from OpenStreetMap (Overpass)
+   Run `npm run roads` to fetch and prepare the road network from OpenStreetMap (Overpass)
+4. **Create target data:**
-5. Run `npm run matching` to create the final road network which holds information in the mapillary pictures that are part of the buffer of the given road segment
+   Run `npm run matching` to create the final road network which holds information in the mapillary pictures that are part of the buffer of the given road segment
-6. Use `./matching/data/matchedRoads.geojson` to plan your next trip
+5. Use `./matching/data/matchedRoads.geojson` to plan your next trip

 ## Concept